Totonyus/ydl_api/readme.md

 * `readme.md`
 * `main.py` the main program
 * `params.py` all the default parameters of the application, everything is set up to offer you a working application out of the box
+* `hooks.py` youtube-dl hooks handler method.
+Customize this as you want !
 * `launch.sh` a simple sh file to launch the server
 * `userscript.js` a javascript file you can import in [Greasemonkey (firefox)](https://addons.mozilla.org/fr/firefox/addon/greasemonkey/) or [Tampermonkey (chrome)](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=fr) to access the api from yout browser
 * `ydl_api.service` a systemd service file to launch this application as a daemon